Plan of Guadalupe: Background

 Carranza was a dedicated supporter of fellow Coahuilan Francisco I. Madero.
 Huerta's "military dictatorship, notable for political corruption and rule by imprisonment and assassination" juxtaposed the formerly "liberal" government which he was appointed the minister of war in Madero's Revolutionary cabinet.
 Although there had been scattered rebellions against Huerta, there was no unified plan for the revolutionaries.
 Carranza was one of the most prominent and well-known opposers of Huerta: he was the then-sitting governor of the state of Coahuila.
 His plan initially united anti-Huerta forces in his home state, but other revolutionary groups signed onto it.
-"The plan became the official program of the northern revolutionaries.
+The plan became the official program of the northern revolutionaries.
 It was subscribed to by leading figures of the Mexican Revolution such as Pancho Villa, Álvaro Obregón, and Felipe Ángeles.
 One scholar has called the plan "oft-mentioned and highly overrated," but the plan did attract widespread support for the anti-Huerta coalition, despite its solely political demands.
 In December 1914, Carranza issued "Additions to the Plan of Guadalupe", which directly addressed land reform and reforms to improve the lives of workers and peasants.

 Description of the Plan

 The Plan was divided into seven statements which aimed to repudiate the legitimacy of Huerta's government.
 The statements reject Huerta as president, including the legislative and judicial branches and any state supporting his administration.
-The plan designates the collective the northern revolutionary forces, the Constitutionalist Army.
+The plan designated the collective of the northern revolutionary forces, the Constitutionalist Army.
 It was to be recognized as a legitimate military force, with Carranza as "First Chief" (Primer Jefe).
 This articulated Carranza's belief that "the only way the revolutionaries would ever be able to maintain themselves in power was by destroying the old federal army."
 The plan gave Carranza interim power over Executive Power until peace was restored and then call for new elections.